Visualizing¶

 bubble.plot(exoplanets)

-for x, y with uncertainties
+ErrorMap for x, y with uncertainties

 Including errorbars on exoplanet population data can get tricky because planets can have wildly heteroscedastic uncertainties.
 If we just plot errorbars for all data points equally, our eyes are visually drawn to the largest uncertainties, while we'd like them to do the opposite: focus in on the best data!
-As such, in the ErrorMap
+As such, in the ErrorMap we by default scale the intensity of errorbars to visually emphasize the points with the smallest uncertainties.

 error = vi.ErrorMap(xaxis=distance, yaxis=radius)